Hi-Angel/notes-backup/file-systems.md

 2. **volume groups**, prefix `gv...` — storage pools of **physical volumes** that abstract characteristics of underlying devices.
 3. **logical volumes**, prefix `lv...` or `lvm...` — slices of a **volume group**, it's like partitions.

+# ZFS

+There's a separate file `zfs.md` on ZFS

+# SMART tools

+Report a disk health.

+## References

+* A nice breakdown of a few attributes for figuring out a drive health https://www.backblaze.com/blog/what-smart-stats-indicate-hard-drive-failures/

 # CEPH

 Cluster based storage system.
 Stores data across the network.
 Also employs erasure coding.